oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_install.md

 If the corresponding disk has 18 Gigabytes of free hard disk space in addition to the occupied space and you want to open a 15 Gigabyte storage pool, follow the command line prompts to enter ```15```.

 :::tip
-The execution process **may** require a **manual reboot** to load the storage type into the kernel, the installation is completed at the end of the execution will **automatically reboot** the server, the first time after the complete installation of the reboot will take about 400 ~ 500 seconds, please be patient
+The process **may** require a **manual reboot** to load storage drivers into the kernel.
+At the end of installation, the server may **automatically reboot**.
+The first full reboot can take about 400-500 seconds.
 :::

 :::warning